Talkasi/bmstu-iu7-C/lab_04_04_01/func_tests/readme.md

 - Wrong scientific form: there are no digits;
 - Rubbish at the end of the real number;
 - Wrong scientific form: there are digits only after the point;
+- Long number;
+- Empty line.
 ## Negative tests
-- Length of the line is bigger than `256`;
+- Length of the line is bigger than `256`.
-- File is empty.